 A minimally invasive surgical procedure that relieves the symptoms associated with lumbar spinal stenosis (narrowing of the spinal canal) is available at New York Methodist Hospital.

-In the United States, LSS is the primary reason for back surgery in people over the age of 65.
-The most common type of surgery to treat stenosis (laminectomy) requires the removal of various parts of the vertebrae, leaving a part of the spinal cord exposed.
-The operation takes about two hours.
+In the United States, Lumbar spinal stenosis (LSS) is a major contributor to the need for back surgery in people over the age of 65.
+The surgery traditionally used to treat stenosis (laminectomy) requires the removal of various parts of the vertebrae, leaving a part of the spinal cord exposed, and takes about two hours.

-The new procedure now being performed at New York Methodist Hospital, involves placement of an implant, called the X-STOP device, between two bones in the back of the spine to widen the canal and alleviate the symptoms of spinal stenosis.
+The new procedure performed at New York Methodist Hospital involves placement of an implant, called the X-STOP device, between two bones in the back of the spine to widen the canal and alleviate the symptoms of spinal stenosis.
 Once the implant is in place, the bone overgrowth no longer comes in contact with the nerves and the symptoms are alleviated.
 This new procedure decreases the risks of medical complications associated with traditional surgery used to treat LSS and can be performed in under an hour with the use of local anesthesia.

 For more information, call 718.246.8610.